Note: This article contains an affiliate link to BCF. If you click through and make a purchase, we earn a small commission at no extra cost to you.

 A Maze Of Confusion

 Next morning we pushed on, along the arrow-straight mining road.
 This felt like a highway after the PAR we’d followed the previous day.
-However, once you cross the southern border of the Innamincka Regional Reserve the track splits.
+However, the track splits once you cross the southern border of the Innamincka Regional Reserve.

 To the right is the “No Access” Mining road, to the left is a rough track.
 And from here you weave through a maze of tracks going every which way.
 You can’t really get lost, just follow the signs to Innamincka.